oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/locating-metadata.md

 -->
 # (Informative) Locating rule and notification metadata

-The SARIF format allows rule and notification metadata to be included in a SARIF log file (see [§3.19.23](#rules-property) and [§3.19.24](#notifications-property)).
+The SARIF format allows rule and notification metadata to be included in a SARIF log file (see [sec](#rules-property) and [sec](#notifications-property)).
 A SARIF log file does not need to include any metadata.
 This raises the questions of when metadata should be included in a log file, and how to locate the metadata if it is not included in the log file.

 Metadata should be included in a log file in the following circumstances: